NP-Completeness Proofs of All or Nothing, Water Walk, and Remembered Length Using the T-Metacell Framework: NP-Completeness Proofs

 \section{NP-Completeness Proofs}

-In this section, we present reductions demonstrating that All or Nothing and Water Walk are NP-complete under the T-metacell framework.
+In this section, we present reductions demonstrating that the three puzzles are NP-complete with the T-metacell framework.
 In each reduction, vertices of the grid graph are mapped to T-metacell gadgets that simulate the constraints of the respective puzzles.